-Freedom of Information and the Protection of Privacy
+Freedom of Information and Protection of Privacy

-- Make public bodies more accountable by providing the public with access to records whenever possible.
+- Make public bodies more accountable by providing the public with access to records whenever possible;

-You may deliver, mail, fax or email your FOI request to:
+Deliver, mail, fax or email your FOI request to:

 4325 Blackcomb Way